A new kinetic theory model of granular flows that incorporates particle stiffness: introduction

-In this paper, we develop a soft-sphere KT (SSKT) model that relaxes the instantaneous collision assumption and extends the applicability of the KT to the transition regime between the elastic and inertial regimes without losing significant accuracy.
-This is achieved by the following two modifications.
-The first one is to include the particle stiffness by introducing an elastic granular temperature that signifies the amount of elastic potential energy in the system.
-An analytical solution to the elastic granular temperature is obtained that can be calculated using the ratio of particle collision time and mean flight time, $t_c/t_f$, a ratio that is explicitly related to the particle stiffness.
-As $t_c/t_f$ increases, there would be a significant amount of energy exists in the form of non-dissipative elastic potential energy, affecting the energy dissipation rate and the bulk behavior of granular flows.
-The second modification is similar to the one proposed by \cite{berzi2015steady}.
-The constitutive relations are modified to reflect the reduced collision frequency as a result of finite contact duration.
-However, we use a different correlation for the particle collision frequency that includes the solid volume fraction effect and could be extended to dense flows.
-The collisional terms such as pressure and shear stress are modified using this new correlation and validated by DEM simulation results.
-We then apply the SSKT to study the free cooling process and simple shear flows.
-We find the SSKT model is not only able to explain the discrepancy between DEM results and the classical KT predictions, but also produce results that agree well with the DEM simulation results.
+In this study, we develop a soft-sphere KT (SSKT) model that relaxes the instantaneous collision assumption.
+We show that the SSKT can extend the applicability of the classical KT to the transition regime without losing significant accuracy.
+This is achieved by the incorporation of two modifications in the SSKT model.
+The first one is to include the particle stiffness by introducing an elastic granular temperature $T_e$ that signifies the amount of elastic potential energy in the system.
+Similar to the definition of kinetic granular temperature, we define the elastic granular temperature as

+where $n_{col}$ is the average number of contacts per volume, $n$ is the number density, $m$ is the mass of particle, $k_n$ is the normal stiffness and $\xi_i$ is the particle overlap of the $i^{th}$ collision.
+An analytical solution to the elastic granular temperature is obtained that can be calculated using the ratio of particle collision time to mean flight time, $t_c/t_f$, which is explicitly related to the particle stiffness.
+In the inertial regime where $t_c/t_f \approx 0$, we have $T_e\approx 0$ and $T_g\approx T_k$, and the SSKT model is reduced to the classical KT model.
+As $t_c/t_f$ increases, there would be a significant amount of energy exists in the form of non-dissipative elastic potential energy, and we define the granular temperature $T_g=T_k+T_e/3$.
+The hydrodynamic behavior of granular flow is determined by the particle velocity distribution, which is a function of $T_k$ instead of $T_g$.
+The SSKT model has better prediction due to its ability to differentiate $T_k$ from $T_g$ at large $t_c/t_f$.
+The second modification is similar to the one proposed by \textcite{berzi2015steady}.
+The constitutive relations are modified to reflect the reduced collision frequency as a result of finite collision duration.
+A new correlation is developed for the particle collision frequency that includes the effect of solid volume fraction; this correlation can be extended to dense granular flows.
+The collisional terms such as pressure and shear stress are modified using this new correlation and the results are validated by the DEM simulations.
+We then apply the SSKT model to study the free cooling process and simple shear flows.
+We find the SSKT model is not only able to explain the discrepancy between the DEM simulation results and the predictions of classical KT, but also to produce results that agree well with the DEM simulations.
 Furthermore, instead of constructing a regime map based on the DEM simulation data, we create a new type of regime map based on the ratio of the elastic potential energy to the kinetic fluctuation energy.